Reactive vs Proactive AI Workflows: Why Most Automations Break (And How the New Ones Don't)

 1. False-positive flood.
 Workflow fires on every change; AI doesn't distinguish meaningful from noise.
 After a week, the human ignores the surfacing because everything's surfaced.
 Now you've automated noise.

 Fix: the AI step needs a confidence threshold + a "stay silent unless above this bar" instruction.
-The vault skills do this by default; raw ChatGPT prompts usually don't.
+The pack skills do this by default; raw ChatGPT prompts usually don't.

 2. Drift on what "exception" means.
 Yesterday's exception is today's normal.
 The AI keeps surfacing things that have become routine.

 Fix: memory.
-The vault's setup wizard captures your firm's baseline; the workflow's "what's exceptional" judgment is firm-specific and updates as your baseline shifts.
+The pack's setup wizard captures your firm's baseline; the workflow's "what's exceptional" judgment is firm-specific and updates as your baseline shifts.

 3. Cold-start with no firm context.
 First week, the AI doesn't know what your firm considers normal.
 It surfaces everything.
 You ignore the workflow, mark it as broken, give up.

 Fix: explicit baseline-loading at setup.
-The vault skills front-load this — 30 minutes of wizard input means the workflow can judge from day one.
+The pack skills front-load this — 30 minutes of wizard input means the workflow can judge from day one.

 What proactive workflows look like in practice

-Three specific examples from the vaults, all profession-specific but the pattern is identical.
+Three specific examples from the packs, all profession-specific but the pattern is identical.

 Example 1: Document classification (accountants + bookkeepers)